Crowdsourced Adaptive Surveys: Conclusion

-Moving from the identification of contested claims within marginalized communities to the topic of issue importance, the CSAS method was used to develop a question bank comprised of issues provided by participants.
-While economic factors, healthcare, crime, and education were among the most highly-rated issues, more niche issues such as ``candidate transparency'' and ``privacy protections'' also received high ratings from the sample.
-A follow-up analysis comparing issue ratings across partisan subgroups revealed substantial differences in importance ratings, but also some areas of agreement on topics such as healthcare costs, public education funding, and inflation.
 A distinct advantage of the adaptive design is that the exploration of new items can yield a larger number of items than one would measure in a traditional static survey.
-By dynamically adjusting the question bank, CSAS can delve deeper into emerging topics and unexpected areas of agreement across partisan or ideological subgroups.
-Given heterogeneity in ratings across individuals, applying more sophisticated adaptive designs such as contextual adaptive experiments could improve estimates of politically contentious claims or issues \citep{offer2022battling}.
+By dynamically adjusting the question bank, CSAS can explore new issues (e.g., artificial intelligence) and unexpected areas of agreement across partisan or ideological subgroups.
+Given heterogeneity in ratings across individuals, applying more sophisticated algorithms such as ``contextual bandits'' could improve estimates within subgroups \cite{offer2022battling}.
+Although no substantial over-time sample imbalances were detected in this study, future applications could employ deconfounded Thompson sampling to adjust for potential variations in demographic composition over time \cite{qin2022adaptive}.\footnote{In settings where measures exhibit temporal volatility, particularly in longitudinal settings, time-aware adaptive algorithms could account for temporal drift in estimates \cite{cavenaghi2021non}.}

-Despite the advantages of the CSAS method, scholars should be aware of potential limitations or drawbacks of using LLMs.
-Simpler classification tasks, like those demonstrated in the work on important issue identification \citep{mellon2022does}, may not require the additional investment of fine-tuning pre-trained LLMs, as their existing capabilities may suffice.
-However, capturing more abstract concepts such as misinformation may require additional steps such as fine-tuning and few-shot learning (i.e., including positive and negative examples in an LLM prompt).
-For more sensitive topics, it is strongly recommended to implement toxicity filters and carefully verify whether these filters are working as expected, as participants may potentially submit harmful content.
-Inverse-probability weighting is used to capture uncertainty in estimates, as in other work \citep{offer2021adaptive}; however, this is an active area of research and future studies could the assess statistical properties of IPW in dynamic adaptive settings, and the requisite sample size for CSAS designs \citep{hadad2021confidence}.